Using the management system

 $ git add mgmt_tutorial.py

-$ git commit -m "First version of the tutorial experiment"
+$ git commit -m "First version of the tutorial experiments"

-and finally, push the commit into the master’s bare repository:
+and finally, connect the two repositories and push the commit upstream to the master’s repository:

 $ git remote add origin ~/artiq-master/repository